KrisGilicze/teamsports-ticket-shop-app/README.md

 ```
 npm install --global expo-cli
 ```
-3. Install dependencies (yarn, do not use npm)
+3. Install dependencies (!!!yarn, do not use npm!!!)
 ```
 yarn
 ```